 There are no direct flights.
 Qantas will take you there via Johannesburg (code-sharing with SAA).
 With adjustments for the time zones you'd arrive in Sydney 24 hours after departing Lagos... but in actual elapsed time (time zone changes and stopovers included) it's more like 39 hours.

 That would put you at great risk of a DVT, so make sure you get up and walk around on the flights. perhaps consider breaking the journey into 2 parts and have a night's rest in Johannesburg.
 Much better for your health.

-Phil at the safety hub over 1 year ago
+Phil at the safety hub almost 2 years ago